robotframework/HowToWriteGoodTestCases/HowToWriteGoodTestCases.rst

 - Keyword names should be descriptive and clear.

-- Should explain what the keyword does, not how it does it.
+- Should explain what the keyword does, not how it does its task(s).

 - Very different abstraction levels (e.g. `Input Text` or `Administrator logs into system`).

-- There is no clear guideline should a keyword be fully title cased or should only the first letter is capitalized.
+- There is no clear guideline on whether a keyword should be fully title cased or have only the first letter be capitalized.

-  - Title casing often used when the keyword name is short (e.g. `Input Text`).
+  - Title casing is often used when the keyword name is short (e.g. `Input Text`).
   - Capitalizing just the first letter typically works better with keywords that are like sentences (e.g. `Administrator logs into system`).
-These keywords are often also higher level.
+These type of keywords are often higher level.

 Good: